firemodels/smv/vistest/Examples/README.md

 # Fire and Smoke Demonstration GUI

-This directory contains a python gui and associated fors for demonstrating fire and smoke using fds and Smokeview.
+This directory contains a python gui and associated files used for demonstrating fire and smoke behavior using fds and Smokeview.
 This works on Windows, Mac and Linux computers.
 The programs fds and smokeview need to be in your path.
 To use, type:

 ```python DEMOfds.py```